issp-center-dev/H-wave/docs/en/source/uhfr/filespecification/inputfiles/PairHop_file.rst

    String (blank is not allowed)

    **Description :**
-   An arbitrary keyword for the total number of the PairHop couplings.
+   An arbitrary keyword for the total number of the pair-hopping couplings.

 -  ``[count]``